-(6) COMMITMENTS AND CONTINGENCIES
+(7) COMMITMENTS AND CONTINGENCIES

 The Company leases facilities and certain equipment under agreements accounted for as operating leases.
 These leases generally require the Company to pay all executory costs such as maintenance and insurance.
-Rental expense for operating leases was approximately \$90 and \$180 for the three and six months ended June 30, 2002, and \$895 and \$2,068 for the three and six months ended June 30, 2001.
+Rental expense for operating leases was approximately \$96 and \$276 for the three and nine months ended September 30, 2002, and \$601 and \$2,669 for the three and nine months ended September 30, 2001.

-(7) LEGAL PROCEEDINGS
+(8) LEGAL PROCEEDINGS

 On December 12, 2001, Compaq Financial Services Corporation, a subsidiary of Compaq Computer Corporation, filed a complaint against the Company in the Supreme Court of the State of New York in New York County.
 The complaint alleges that the Company is in default of an operating lease for computer equipment.
 Compaq is seeking to recover approximately \$2,000 in damages, fees and expenses.
-The Company has served an answer asserting affirmative defenses and counterclaims for fraud and negligent misrepresentation, and seeks damages and fees.
-Compaq has moved for summary judgment on its claims, and the Company has filed papers in opposition to the motion.
-The motion is currently pending.
+The Company served an answer asserting affirmative defenses and counterclaims for fraud and negligent misrepresentation, and seeks damages and fees.
+Compaq moved for summary judgment on its claims, and the Company filed papers in opposition to the motion.
+Compaq's motion was granted on the issue of liability and the matter has been referred to a referee to determine the amount of damages to which Compaq is entitled.